ikatzarski/blog/content/cv.md

 #### - Roche (2021 - 2022 / 1 year 6 months) - Platform Engineer / Team Lead

-- Helped create a platform for automatically deploying and monitoring multiple environments and microservices that is now used in the entirety of Roche.
+- Created a platform for automatically deploying and monitoring multiple environments and microservices.
+The platform is now used in the entirety of Roche.
 - Created GitLab pipelines to package and deploy SpringBoot and React services.
 - Designed and implemented an e2e testing process using a GitLab pipeline.
 - Deployed EKS and multiple other AWS services with Terraform.
-Designed the entire platform infrastructure and deployed it with Terraform.
+- Designed the entire platform infrastructure and deployed it with Terraform.
 - Configured and maintained ArgoCD to deploy services to multiple environments.
 - Implemented monitoring and observability for the EKS cluster with OpenSearch, Prometheus and Grafana.
 - Led the DevOps Community of Practice meetings as well as all demonstrations performed to the client.